Last updated on

-DJ controller support for the different packages can be also quite confusing, and that is why in this article I try to match up each package with a few suggested controllers I know will work and will work well with said package, so you don’t have to do all the digging.
-You are welcome 🙂
+DJ controller support for the different packages can be also quite confusing, and that is why in this article I try to match up each package with a few suggested controllers I know will work and will work well with a said package, so you don’t have to do all the digging.

-Below we list the 3 packages that are considered currently the leaders on the professional software DJ market.
-We choose Serato DJ as our top pick for several reasons.
-Read on to find out what those reasons are.
+Below are the 3 packages that are considered currently the leaders on the professional software DJ market.

 Combine with Numark Mixtrack Platinum